-- The coffee dose can be adjusted through the strength setting (eight settings per drink type)
+- Coffee dose can be adjusted through the strength setting (eight settings per drink type)

 - Temperature can be adjusted through the temperature setting (two settings per drink type)

-- Coffee Serving size can be adjusted by the millilitre (maximum and minimum vary by drink type)
+- Coffee serving size can be adjusted by the milliliter (maximum and minimum vary by drink type)